Cooking With Ayeh

 The perfect tiramisu is all about the right ratio of biscuits to cream for the right texture and sweetness.
 Savoiardi biscuits, also known as lady finger biscuits, are soaked in sweetened coffee and layered in between creamy mascarpone cream.
 It's then left to develop overnight in the fridge which meshes all the flavors together.

 Some households also recommend to let it rest for 2 days, if you can wait that long.
 The end result should be a creamy soft cake that makes you want more with each spoon!
-I've also shared a fun twist with a limoncello tiramisu to try and a breakfast idea with my tiramisu overnight oats.
+I've also shared a fun twist with a limoncello tiramisu and strawberry tiramisu when strawberries are in season.
+Also a breakfast idea with overnight oats.

 Now traditional Italian tiramisu is made with raw eggs, which are whipped separately and then combined with mascarpone cheese and sugar to make the beautiful cream.
 Recipes that use heavy whipped cream aren't exactly traditional.
 However it's of course a great alternative if you cannot eat raw eggs for dietary reasons, for young children, elderly, or also for pregnant women.
 I have some notes in my recipe card to help with this.
 Another ingredient mistaken in the original recipe is alcohol….traditional tiramisu doesn't include any alcohol, but these days it's common to add a touch of dark rum, marsala wine, or coffee liqueur.